Signed in as:

 Why not just let Buckhead residents vote and see what happens?

-Because the secessionists are working with lawmakers from other parts of Georgia, whom the citizens of Buckhead did not elect, the actual residents of the Buckhead neighborhood—the voters—are being denied input in this process.
+Because the secessionists are working with lawmakers from other parts of Georgia, whom the citizens of Buckhead did not elect, the actual residents of the Buckhead area—the voters—are being denied input in this process.

 The Buckhead City Committee is a private organization being run by a small, largely anonymous group of people; funded by anonymous, large-dollar donors; and is making plans behind closed doors without community consensus or buy-in.
+They have also continually failed to comply with legally required financial income and expenditure disclosure laws, seemingly without repercussion.

-Secessionists continue to make promises in the name of Buckhead neighborhood residents without our consent—without our vote.
+Secessionists continue to make promises in the name of Buckhead residents without consent—without our vote.
 For example, they have already made public commitments which they have no authority to uphold to issues like:

 In short, because the secessionists sidestepped Buckhead’s elected representatives, we never received a “vote” on any of these issues.
 You should not take seriously claims of “voter suppression” or “denying us the vote” from a movement that is rooted in denying Buckhead residents a say in their future.